wp-plugins/thinktwit/readme.txt

 == Screenshots ==

 1. screenshot-1.png shows ThinkTwit working as a widget on the the ThinkTwit development homepage
+1. screenshot-1.png shows ThinkTwit working as a widget on the the ThinkTwit development homepage but filtered by a hashtag
-1. screenshot-2.png shows ThinkTwit working via shortcode within a blog post on the the ThinkTwit development homepage
+1. screenshot-3.png shows ThinkTwit working via shortcode within a blog post on the the ThinkTwit development homepage
-1. screenshot-3.png shows ThinkTwit working via a Output Anywhere (PHP function call) in the header of the ThinkTwit development homepage
+1. screenshot-4.png shows ThinkTwit working via a Output Anywhere (PHP function call) in the header of the ThinkTwit development homepage
-1. screenshot-4.png shows the settings that can be configured within the widget
+1. screenshot-5.png shows the settings that can be configured within the widget

 == Changelog ==

+= 1.3.7 =
+- (02 Sep 2012) Added the ability to filter tweets by hashtag/keyword (thanks to Martijn Pantlin for the code), improvements to data loading when entries do not exist (rare, mostly during upgrades) and the option to show "Follow @username" links

 = 1.3.6 =
 - (14 Aug 2012) Removed code which was potentially incorrectly removing non-images (especially root index.php) when deleting old avatars